climatetracecoalition/climate-trace-tools/README.md

 ## Data

 The data folder contains all of the data that Climate TRACE has scraped and process to date.
 This includes country data, and source (asset) level data.
 The data will be updated as it becomes available.
 All of the data in this folder is stored in the format described in Schema.
+More information can be found [here](schema/REAMDE.md).

 ## Compare